 Our principle dashboard, Bulla Banker, currently allows people to easily mint and manage invoice and payroll claims.

-A Bulla claims NFT will have a creditor, a debtor and an amount.
-As any Bulla claims NFT will be minted on the blockchain, it will be viewable in the Bulla Banker dashboard.
-A creditor will see the NFT as a receivable and a debtor will see the same NFT as a payable.
+A Bulla claims token will have a creditor, a debtor and an amount.
+As any Bulla claims token will be minted on the blockchain, it will be viewable in the Bulla Banker dashboard.
+A creditor will see the tokenized invoice as a receivable and a debtor will see the same tokenized invoice as a payable.

 Individuals, companies and DAOs use this protocol to organize their accounts and process transactions on-chain.